 Much research is carried out by individual scholars, with specific expertise in the following areas:

-- Medieval and Modern Art and Music Interrelationships (including sound art, visual music, iconography and synaesthesia).
+- Medieval and modern art and music interrelationships (including sound and audio art, visual music, iconography and synaesthesia).

-A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of History of Art; some graduates take up careers in art consultancy, gallery and museum management, or the commercial fine art market.
+A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the fields of history of art and visual culture; some graduates take up careers in gallery and museum management and curation, art consultancy, publishing or in the commercial fine art market.

 Dr Grace Brockington, (Senior Lecturer), Artistic and intellectual exchanges between Britain and Europe; early 20th-century British art; internationalism and the arts; relations between art and literature in the late 19th and early 20th centuries; the Bloomsbury group.